datadryad/dryad-app/documentation/submission_flow.md

     * Accept license
 4. Submission
     * Update metadata with EZID/DataCite for the submitted item.
-    * Uses SWORD to submit to Merritt in background process
+    * Submits to the storage system in a background process
-    * SWORD submission is currently synchronous within background process
     * Package sent contains manifest (for URLs) or zip file with metadata files and data files
-      * Mrt-datacite.xml, mrt-dataone-manifest.txt, mrt-embargo.txt, mrt-oaidc.xml, stash-wrapper.xml sent to merritt
+      * Mrt-datacite.xml, mrt-dataone-manifest.txt, mrt-embargo.txt, mrt-oaidc.xml, stash-wrapper.xml
-      * If sending a manifest, these xml files are hosted on the Dash server and picked up by Merritt as part of its ingest.
 5. Notifying of completion
-    * When Merritt has successfully ingested the dataset, the dataset shows up in Merritt's [local id search](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/CDLUC3/mrt-dashboard/main/swagger.yml#/experimental/get_api__group__local_id_search)
+    * When the storage system has successfully ingested the dataset, the dataset shows up in the [local id search](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/CDLUC3/mrt-dashboard/main/swagger.yml#/experimental/get_api__group__local_id_search)
     * A daemon in a rake task runs to check for updates can be started like `RAILS_ENV=development rails merritt_status:update` or likely will be added to systemd startup scripts on one server.
-    * With new updates it updates status for items that have gone through Merritt
+    * With new updates it updates status for items that have been stored
 6. UI finishes actions for successfully submitted dataset
     * Sets download_uri and update_uri if needed
     * Changes state to ‘submitted’
     * Cleans up staged, temporary files for this submission
     * Delivers invitations for co-authors without ORCIDs
-    * Updates the total dataset size by querying Merritt
+    * Updates the total dataset size

 Resource States (aka versionStatus)